unChaz/sci-fi-5e/srd/mechanics/feats.md

 You have studied languages and codes, gaining the following benefits:
 - Increase your Intelligence score by 1, to a maximum of 20.
 - You learn three languages of your choice.
 - You can ably create written ciphers.
-Others can’t decipher a code you create unless you teach them, they succeed on an Intelligence check (DC equal to your Intelligence score + your proficiency bonus), or they use magic to decipher it.
+Others can’t decipher a code you create unless you teach them, they succeed on an Intelligence check (DC equal to your Intelligence score + your proficiency bonus), or they use tek to decipher it.

 #### LUCKY
 You have inexplicable luck that seems to kick in at just the right moment.